johnemmanuelbond/loggers.larders/content/Events/Eras of the World.md

 ## YF: Founding Years
-Life Begins on Melian, an Earth-like world.
+Life Begins on Aldwythe, an Earth-like world.

 After 2 billion years and some mass extinctions, the continents are more or less modern.